-We are delighted to celebrate COA Week with the launch of our updated logo and new website for everyone affected by a parent’s drinking.
+We are delighted to launch our new website for everyone affected by a parent’s drinking.
 Our fresh branding gives Nacoa a friendly face to continue reaching out to everyone who needs us.
 We hope our new look will appeal to more children, young people, adults, concerned others and professionals.

 Nacoa has grown from the hopes and dreams of five people who wanted children struggling with parental alcohol problems to have the help and support that they did not have.